 Also, if you are using a TV as your monitor, you can isolate your issue by changing the Aspect ratio of your TV to ‘Screen Fit’ or ‘Full 100%’ from the TV settings.

-Solution 2: Reinstall your Video Adapter Driver
+Solution 2: Reinstall Your Video Adapter Driver

-In some cases, your video adapter driver can be the guilty party which is causing the issue.
+In some cases, your video adapter driver can be the guilty party that is causing the issue.
 Therefore, to eliminate such a possibility, you will have to reinstall your video adapter driver.
 Here’s how to do it:

 - Go to the Start Menu, type in Device Manager and open it up.